Skip to main content

 It’s important to review your credit reports.
 Each year, you can request a copy of your credit report from each of the three major credit reporting agencies for free at annualcreditreport.com.

-If you discover an inaccuracy in your credit report, you’ll want to be sure to submit a dispute to be investigated and removed by the agency.
+If you discover an inaccuracy in your credit report, you’ll want to be sure to submit a dispute to be investigated and submit a dispute so it can be investigated and corrected if necessary.
 To do this, you’ll need to contact the credit reporting agencies as well as the business that reported the inaccurate information.
 They will investigate and keep you informed of what they find.

 Lastly, you should be aware that there are different types of loans, which work in different ways and may provide you with different benefits.